-Australian Institute of Health and Welfare 2021.
-Palliative care services in Australia.
-Canberra: AIHW.
-Viewed 29 October 2021, https://www.aihw.gov.au/reports/palliative-care-services/palliative-care-services-in-australia
+Australian Institute of Health and Welfare (2022) Palliative care services in Australia, AIHW, Australian Government, accessed 22 March 2023.

 Get citations as an Endnote file:

-The Australian Palliative Care Outcomes Collaboration (PCOC), established in 2005, is a national palliative care outcomes and benchmarking program, using standardised validated clinical assessment tools.
-PCOC’s primary objective is to systematically improve palliative care patient outcomes, including pain and symptom control, and timely access to services when they are needed (see the Data Sources section for further details).
+The Australian Palliative Care Outcomes Collaboration (PCOC), established in 2005, is a national palliative care outcomes quality improvement program.
+The program uses standardised validated clinical assessment tools to benchmark and measure outcomes in palliative care, including pain and symptom control, and timely access to services when they are needed to drive quality improvements (see the Data Sources section for further details).

 PDF version of this section